PeerHerholz/memory-models-course/admin/syllabus.md

 Classes will include:

-- **Lectures**: Foundational topics, discussions on understanding and implementing models, discussions about experiments and datasets.
+- **Discussions**: Discussions on foundational topics, understanding and implementing models, experiments, and datasets.
+Class discussions will be recorded, transcribed, anonymized, summarized, and shared with the group.
+(Note: if you want to bring something up in class that you do not want included in the summary, please let me know either in the moment so that I can pause the recording, or after class so that I can manually scrub it from the final summary.)
-- **Hands-on Labs**: Experimenting with models, designing simple models, and conducting research using these models.
+- **Hands-on Labs**: Experimenting with data, designing simple models, and conducting research using these models.
+All demos will run in Google Colaboratory notebooks.
 - **Problem Sets and Projects**: Bi-weekly problem sets to apply what you've learned.
-These will typically take the form of small-scale "research" projects.
+These will typically take the form of small-scale "research" projects where you implement a computational memory model and analyze its behavior using real or synthetic data.

 ## Platforms and Tools
 - [**Google Colaboratory**](https://colab.research.google.com/): For developing and running Python code.
 You may use other programming languages if you prefer, but all in-class coding will be done in Python using Colaboratory.